 The big wheel is a landmark you can see for miles around and it’s a spectacular sight at night when it’s dark and the lights are on.

 The image was taken looking down the White Cart River towards the big wheel.
 It’s a slightly longer exposure than normal to get a little movement in the water without appearing too unnatural.
-Go and see it for yourself!
-Paisley First Winterfest 2018 is on until 30th December 2018 and you can find more details here.

 Image 2 – Reindeer in Paisley?